kdflint/alliance-ship/docs/Windows_Install_Instructions.md

 	psql -U postgres
 	create database northbr6_devwaterwheel;

-After you are done with setting up the database you can log out by running exit() & you see that your back in your virtual environment, you see (playbook).
-You should always see (playbook) unless in postgres.
+After you are done with setting up the database you can log out by running exit() & you see that your back in your virtual environment, you see (alliance).
+You should always see (alliance) unless in postgres.

-###5) Configure Django
+###7) Configure Django

 Run Django migration scripts (only AFTER database is setup/configured):

+	cd >project-directory>/alliance

 	python manage.py makemigrations
 	python manage.py migrate